hoidn/BBBcam/README.md

 #### OS/boot setup

-Plug Beaglebone Black into PC and wait for the SD card's boot partition to mount (most recent version of the Beaglebone Black seems to be configured with higher boot priority for microSD compared to eMMC). edit /boot/uEnv.txt to disable eMMC and HDMI if necessary.
-Check if they're enabled with:
+Plug Beaglebone Black into PC and wait for the SD card's boot partition to mount (most recent version of the Beaglebone Black seems to be configured with higher boot priority for microSD compared to eMMC).
+Edit /boot/uEnv.txt to disable eMMC and HDMI if necessary.
+Verify that those overlays are disabled with:
 ```sh
 cat /sys/devices/bone_capemgr.*/slots
 ```